New Mexico: Local government

 Local government in New Mexico consists primarily of counties and municipalities.
 There are 33 counties, of which the most populous is Bernalillo, which contains the state's largest city, Albuquerque.
-Counties are usually governed by an elected five-member county commission, sheriff, assessor, clerk and treasurer.
+Counties are usually governed by an elected five-member county commission, sheriff, assessor, clerk, and treasurer.
 A municipality may call itself a village, town, or city, with no distinction in law and no correlation to any particular form of government.
 Municipal elections are non-partisan.
 In addition, limited local authority can be vested in special districts and landowners' associations.

 Law

 New Mexico is one of 23 states without the death penalty, becoming the 15th state to abolish capital punishment in 2009.

 The state has among the most permissive firearms laws in the country.
 Its constitution explicitly enshrines the right to bear arms and prevents local governments from regulating gun ownership.
 Residents may purchase any firearm deemed legal under federal law without a permit.
-There is a 7-day waiting period under state law for picking up a firearm after it has been purchased (holders of concealed handgun licenses are exempt from the 7-day waiting period), nor any restrictions on magazine capacity.
-Additionally, New Mexico is a "shall-issue" state for concealed carry permits, thus giving applicants a presumptive right to receive a license without giving a compelling reason.
+State law mandates a seven-day waiting period for picking up a firearm after it has been purchased (holders of concealed handgun licenses are exempt from the waiting period) and no restrictions on magazine capacity.
+New Mexico is a "shall-issue" state for concealed carry permits, giving applicants the presumptive right to a license without giving a compelling reason.

-Before December 2013, New Mexico law was silent on the issue of same-sex marriage.
+Before December 2013, New Mexico law was silent on same-sex marriage.
 The issuance of marriage licenses to same-sex couples was determined at the county level, with some county clerks issuing marriage licenses to same-sex couples and others not.
-In December 2013, the New Mexico Supreme Court issued a unanimous ruling directing all county clerks to issue marriage licenses to same-sex couples, thereby making New Mexico the 17th state to recognize same-sex marriage statewide.
+In December 2013, the New Mexico Supreme Court unanimously directed county clerks to issue marriage licenses to same-sex couples, thereby making New Mexico the 17th state to recognize same-sex marriage statewide.

 Based on 2008 data, New Mexico had 146 law enforcement agencies across the state, county, and municipal levels.
 State law enforcement is statutorily administered by the Department of Public Safety (DPS).
 The New Mexico State Police is a division of the DPS with jurisdiction over all crimes in the state.
 As of 2008, New Mexico had over 5,000 sworn police officers, a ratio of 252 per 100,000 residents, which is roughly the same as the nation.
 The state struggles with one of the nation's highest rates of officer-involved killings, which has prompted political and legal reforms at local and state levels.